GDD511/CSC6301/README.md

 How to Install and Run:
 After downloading the files, they can then be compiled on Command line using:

     javac -d. *.java

-and then run on Command line usingL
+and then run on Command line using

     java LinkedListProject.java.